Antonytm/Sitecore.Demo.XMCloud.Verticals/README.md

 Go to the `src\sxastarter\src\assets\sass\abstracts\vars` and update the colors in the `_colors.scss` file.
 Note, that each site has it's own color set for both light and dark theme.

 Note, that each site has a special `site-*` class, this allows to apply custom CSS the specific site(s).

+## MCP server

+Sitecore starts with Sitecore MCP server!
+In order to use it, you need to set the `http://127.0.0.1:5001/mcp` URL in Cursor/VS Code + Copilot/ Clade Code.
+If you want to share the URL with your team, you need to add `authorization` header by adding `AUTORIZATION_HEADER` environment variable with the value of some secret string.